Hurricane Joaquin reaches Category 4 strength near the Central Bahamas on October 1, 2015.

 Data and experience lead to advance warnings

-The number of tropical cyclone advisories issued in 2019
+The average number of tropical cyclone advisories issued in the Atlantic (from 1990-2022)

-When a tropical cyclone threatens the U.S. coast, NHC confers with meteorologists at NOAA’s National Weather Service forecast offices in the path of the storm to coordinate any necessary watches and warnings in those communities.
+When a tropical cyclone threatens the U.S. coast, NHC confers with meteorologists at NOAA’s National Weather Service Weather Forecast Offices in the path of the storm to coordinate any necessary watches and warnings in those communities.

-Every six hours NHC will issue updated text and graphics — all available on hurricanes.gov — that include track and intensity forecast for the next five days, along with the chances and time of arrival of tropical storm and hurricane-force winds at specific locations.
-A potential storm surge flooding map and storm surge watch/warning graphic are included.
+Every six hours NHC will issue updated text and graphics — all available on hurricanes.gov — that include track and intensity forecasts for the next five days, storm surge watches and warnings, coastal tropical storm and hurricane watches and warnings for wind, along with the chances of and time of arrival of tropical storm force winds at specific locations.
+A potential storm surge flooding map, peak storm surge graphics, and storm surge watch/warning graphic are included.
 NHC also posts the same information on social media to ensure a wide distribution.

-When watches or warnings are posted for the U.S. coastline, NHC opens a television media pool to give live interviews to national news outlets and the local TV stations in the path of the storm.
+When watches or warnings are posted for the U.S. coastline, NHC opens a television media pool to give live interviews to national news outlets and local TV stations in the path of the storm.
+NHC also provides live streams ahead of the television media pool to provide information on potentially threatening storms to the general public.

 Page 2 of 5